Project budget2 042 812 €

 SUMARiS focuses on the marine biological resource of rays and skates which is straddling across the EU waters of several coastal countries in the Channel and the Southern North Sea.
 All fishermen from the 2 seas area are subject to the same legal framework of the Common Fisheries Policy (CFP - 1380/2013).
 A shared vision for the management of fisheries in this highly exploited area is therefore of uttermost importance.
 The CFP higly support the regional and crossborder approach in its article 3 (1380/2013).
 A number of local initiatives on rays and skates were held through the European fisheries funds (FIFG, EFF, EMFF).
 However, due to differences in the methods and timeframes, they failed to impact local practices as well as the European management significantly.
 Thus, the INTERREG 2 seas program will offer the opportunity for the professional and scientific partners to put their efforts together to design and adopt a range of coherent common tools.

-The Partners started to draft the common code of conduct for the consortium and the guide for a correct identification and handling for fishermen.
-Debates have focused on the best way they will receive adapted tools (waterproof guide with goodies, glasses and clothes).
-Last automn, the Partners established too the Educational PowerPoint to use it for the first training session in a fisherie school in Belgium (WP 3).
+The Partners set-up the common code of conduct for the consortium and the guide for a correct identification and handling for fishermen (WP 3).
+Debates have focused on the best way they will receive adapted tools (waterproof guide with goodies, mugs).
+Throughout the year, the Partners kept going the training session (11 have been established).